vaidasj/alg-mod-rev/benchmark/README.md

 Two types of benchmarks were conducted:

 1. Model instance creation time benchmark - to measure how long it take to load a model instance in a specific algebraic modeling language.
-2. AMPL presolver benchmark - to analyze the efficienct of AMPL presolver.
+2. AMPL presolver benchmark - to analyze the efficient of AMPL presolver.

 ## Model Instance Creation Time Benchmark